lethabo-engineers/color-memory-game-v1/Getting-started.md

 - Each round it adds one new random step
 - LEDs play the full sequence
 - Player repeats the sequence via buttons
-- If wrong input -> game over; score = last correct round
+- If wrong input -> game over lights flash

 ---